-Coron is one of the most amazing parts of this world that I’ve visited, and I can’t recommend it enough for lovers of sun, sand and water.
+Coron in the Philippines is one of the most amazing parts of this world that I’ve visited, and I can’t recommend it enough for lovers of sun, sand and water.
 From stunning lagoons to wrecks shallow enough to snorkel to beautiful beaches only reachable by boat, this region rewards island-hoppers and adventure-seekers.
 But island hopping is also surprisingly tiring, and at the end of the day there’s nothing better than retiring away to a sanctuary of modern luxury, somewhere just as beautiful as the local environment to relax and recharge.
 Which perfectly describes The Funny Lion Inn.

 Located just outside of Coron Town, The Funny Lion is a 31-room boutique resort.
 Recently opened in 2015, it’s just far enough away from the hustle and bustle of this dusty, rural town to enjoy peace and tranquility.
 But it’s also close enough that it’s only a short drive to the local boat pier for island hopping departures.
 Plus its westward vantage means it perfectly situated to enjoy the sunset over the surrounding mangroves and waterways.

 Letting the bright colours of the natural surroundings shine, from the blue sky to the lush green mangroves and the orange glow of the sunset, the buildings stick to a simple palette of browns and beiges.
 This minimalistic style continues inside the rooms.
 They’re luxurious in size but simple in furnishings, with open shelving for luggage rather than a wardrobe.
 And in place of the over-used Bali-style interiors of many resorts, the design and furnishings instead evoke the African home of the resort’s lion namesake, from the raw hide seat at the desk to the textured tiles behind the bed head.